Mia Khalifa Looks 'mean' In New Picture Post

-Los Angeles, March 10 (IANS) Lebanese-American former adult star Mia Khalifa strikes a mean pose in her latest Instagram picture.
+Los Angeles, March 10: Lebanese-American former adult star Mia Khalifa strikes a mean pose in her latest Instagram picture.

 In the photo, Mia strikes a pose in a cut-out mustard-coloured dress in, flaunting her tiny waist.
 She stands against the backdrop of a forest.